cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 [SICP answers of Jake McCrary](https://github.com/jakemcc/sicp-study/blob/master/clojure/section4.2/src/environment.clj).
 The implementation has the same behavior as that of the original of the SICP.

-We now go step by step through this environment structure by Jake McCrary:
+We now go step by step through this environment structure by Jake McCrary.

 The empty environment is an empty list.